Measuring Guide: Trews

 The following diagram illustrates three basic shapes: Slim, Athletic/Average, Fuller.

-If you feel you are somewhere in between, it's worth watching a couple of the video provided that best relate to you.
+If you feel you are somewhere in between, it's worth watching a couple of the videos provided that best relate to you.

 You have identified your body shape, now it's time to prepare to measure.